Physics of 1 keV line in X-ray binaries: Fitting the 1 keV features with Cloudy

 Next, we combined the two-blackbody continuum model with a CIE plasma emission model in our spectral analysis, as displayed in Panel b of Figure \ref{fig:247fit_1}.
 The blackbody temperatures remained unchanged.
-The fitting process yielded a best-fit temperature of log$(T$/keV) = 6.99 $\pm$ 0.02, along with a best-fit column density of log$(N _{\rm H}$/cm$^{2}$) = 21.0 $\pm$ 0.1 for the emission lines and log $\xi$ = 3.4 $\pm$ 0.1 and a best-fit column density of log$(N _{\rm H}$/cm$^{2}$) = 21.5 $\pm$ 0.1.
-For the PIE emission model, the best-fit parameters were log $\xi$ = 4.1 $\pm$ 0.1 and $N _{\rm H}$/cm$^{2}$) = 21.3 $\pm$ 0.1.
+The fitting process yielded a best-fit temperature of log$(T$/K) = 6.99 $\pm$ 0.02, along with a best-fit column density of log$(N _{\rm H}$/cm$^{-2}$) = 21.0 $\pm$ 0.1 for the emission lines and log $\xi$ = 3.4 $\pm$ 0.1 and a best-fit column density of log$(N _{\rm H}$/cm$^{-2}$) = 21.5 $\pm$ 0.1, with line broadening of $\sim$ 1200 km/s.
+For the PIE emission model, the best-fit parameters were log $\xi$ = 4.1 $\pm$ 0.1 and log$(N _{\rm H}$/cm$^{-2}$) = 21.3 $\pm$ 0.1.
 We found the line broadening to be $\sim$ 1500 km/s.
-The best-fit electron densities were identical to that of the CIE emission and PIE emission/absorption models, as detailed in the preceding two paragraphs.
 Both emission and absorption residuals were effectively eliminated, as evident in the bottom subfigure of panel d.
-In Figures \ref{fig:em1}, \ref{fig:em2}, \ref{fig:abs1}, \ref{fig:abs2}, and \ref{fig:col}, the values of the best-fit parameters for the two-blackbody+CIE emission+PIE emission/absorption plasma model are indicated by red squares on the contour plots.\\
+In Figures \ref{fig:em1}, \ref{fig:em2}, \ref{fig:abs1}, \ref{fig:abs2}, and \ref{fig:col}, the values of the best-fit parameters for the two-blackbody+CIE emission+PIE emission/absorption plasma model are indicated by red squares on the contour plots. \\